-Inspired by the works on view in Living Proof: Drawing in 19th-Century Japan, two workshops will explore traditional Japanese techniques and contemporary practices in bookmaking.
-Sessions will be led by artist Gina Alvarez, Executive Director of Living Arts Studio with VSA Missouri, and artist Eileen Wallace, Lecturer in Printmaking at Book Arts at the University of Georgia.
-The workshops are free to attend, but space is limited.
-Registration is encouraged.
+Inspired by the works on view in Living Proof: Drawing in 19th-Century Japan and Rough Cut: Independent Japanese Animation, two workshops will explore traditional Japanese techniques and contemporary practices in bookmaking.
+Sessions will be led by artist Gina Alvarez, Executive Director of Living Arts Studio with VSA Missouri, and artist Eileen Wallace, Lecturer in Printmaking and Book Arts at the University of Georgia.

 Morning Workshop with Gina Alvarez; 10am–1pm